krystofair/system-filtracji-cyfrowej/README.md

 `which pip` - na pewno działa w systemie linux, lub w konsoli "git bash".
 Będąc dalej w wirtualnym środowisku uruchomić plik main_window.py `python main_window.py`

+## Release - RUN
+If you don't know how to work in terminal then now you can download zip folder with virtual environment in it.
+There is special script for Windows and Linux called `run` You can simply click twice to run this script then application should run automatically.